 As your child begins to learn new skills for college success, you too can build skills to aid the adjustment.

 - Adopt a new communication style.
 Instead of communicating to instruct or tell your child what to do, encourage conversation to strengthen your connections.

 - Actively listen.
-The parent/child relationship may have prompted you to immediately respond to your child with lecturing or judgement.
+The parent/child relationship may have prompted you to immediately respond to your child with lecturing or judgment.
 As you build this precious new relationship, allow your child to completely express concerns and joys, absent your value-laden response.
-Let your child know that he does not have to protect you from his problems.
-He will be more likely to turn to you for guidance when you convey unconditional acceptance through your active listening.
+Let your child know that they do not have to protect you from their problems.
+They will be more likely to turn to you for guidance when you convey unconditional acceptance through your active listening.

 - Communicate on a regular basis.
 Email, text-messaging, and cell phones provide ample opportunity for families to connect.
-Initially, the freshman may use these avenues often to seek reassurance as he navigates the new waters.
-Don’t be surprised, however, when he contacts you less as he feels more confident.
+Initially, the freshman may use these avenues often to seek reassurance as your child navigates the new waters.
+Don’t be surprised, however, when they contact you less as they feel more confident.
 Recognize that your new college student will set the pace for communication, but encourage regular consistent contact, such as a weekly Sunday telephone call.

-- Counseling Services, located in 310 Keeny Hall offers free and confidential assistance in study skill building, career decision making, and personal/crisis counseling.
-Licensed professional counselors, interns, and a psychologist provide the quality counseling and group activities to all enrolled Louisiana Tech students.
+- Counseling Services, located in 310 Keeny Hall offers free and confidential assistance in study skill-building, career decision making, and personal/crisis counseling.
+Licensed professional counselors, interns, and a psychologist provide quality counseling and group activities to all enrolled Louisiana Tech students.
 Counselors encourage students to schedule their own appointments.
-However, the parent concerned about a child’s emotional well being is invited to phone Counseling Services to gather information about the scope of services, or consult with a counselor to determine the best course for intervention.
+However, the parent concerned about a child’s emotional well-being is invited to phone Counseling Services to gather information about the scope of services or consult with a counselor to determine the best course for intervention.